 The main things that make Heart and Lung Qi deficiency even worse are:

-Exertion ie over-exertion, though if your condition is advanced you may fear any physical exertion
+Exertion ie over-exertion, though if your condition is advanced you may fear any physical exertion.
+But walking is good.

 What makes you feel better?

 Rest.
 If you habitually overwork or over-party, you need a change and some proper rest.
 Calm.